rayshift/translatefgo/README.md

 If the change you are suggesting requires an API change, as the API is not open source, please clearly state what changes need to be made in your pull request.

 ### Pull requests
-1. Ensure code written is compatible with .NET Standard 2.0.
+1. Ensure code written is compatible with .NET Standard / .NET Core.
 2. Test your changes in an android emulator or on a real device.
 3. Do not increase version numbers in your pull request.
 We will merge into a development branch and increase the version numbers before release.
 4. Submit a new pull request.